MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   Set-ExecutionPolicy RemoteSigned
   ```

 - WinRM needs to allow Basic authentication (it's enabled by default).
-We don't send the username and password combination, but the Basic authentication header is required to transport the session's OAuth token, since the client-side WinRM implementation has no support for OAuth.
+We don't send the username and password combination, but the Basic authentication header is required to send the session's OAuth token, since the client-side WinRM implementation has no support for OAuth.

   **Note**: You must temporarily enable WinRM to run the following commands.
 You can enable it by running the command: `winrm quickconfig`.